udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Our users should note that as part of our conceptual network, the first phase of our product launch will be based on Ethereum's reliance on the architecture, bringing together Tendermint as the consensus mechanism.
 Although our plan to build a brand new asset network that reflects the key attributes of Ethernet or bitcoin is a mid-term goal.
 In our first-of-its-kind environment for our users, our operating environment will depend primarily on the capabilities our existing Ethernet environment can deliver to us, depending on a few other technologies that are compatible with Ethernet's smart contract environment We also do not rule out the goals of our first phase to consider using other platform technologies that are compatible with Ethereum, or similar.

 #### 7.2.
+The Architecture of Virtual Private Chain (VPC)

+A flat network of blockchain nodes is not scalable.
+It requires enormous amount traffic to reach consensus and synchronization.

+The transitions from POW to various POS designs or other BFT consensus mechanisms are inevitable to scale up, which is to achieve higher total throughput at the cost of some bearable amount of security.

+In the meantime, homogeneous sharding mechanisms have being proposed and being implemented in various projects, such as Ethereum Sharding, Zilliqa and Polkadot.

+Cosmos uses interconnected zones to realize linear scalability.
+It's a sharding scheme both at the consensus level and state level.

+UDAP architecture is largely based Cosmos architecture and loosely based on Plasma.
+It will eventually phase in the Plasma hierarchy, for best security and scalability.

+At the root is the UDAP root chain, which stores the meta information of UDAP applications.
+Each application is assigned an application chain which is by default a private chain that's only visible to application nodes.
+An application can choose to deploy to the shared infrastructure of UDAP or to specific private nodes.

+A number of nodes are grouped to form a "zone" under the UDAP root.
+The number of nodes is chosen such that the POS (Tendermint to be specific) works the best in terms of the balance of security and TPS/# of nodes.

+Application chains are logical chains that can span multiple "zones" to achieve near-linear scalability.
+Each zone becomes a shard of a VPC.

+Multiple applications are supported concurrently on UDAP network, just like multiple VPN sessions run on the same TCP network.

+Each node can run every application too, supporting the transactions of each application and store the transaction history, the global state trie and receipt trie.
+This does not exclude the possibility that some applications choose to localize to some subset of the nodes to form a pure exclusive private chain, in which case, the "virtual" part of the VPC is transformed to "real".

+Some applications may also localized to particular zones, either because the other zone are already fully loaded and not accepting new application deployment or they choose to do so for geological proximity.

+In each node, the application transactions are processed in parallel.
+This is possible because there is no dependencies between applications.
+All the cores of any modern server will be able to participate in processing transactions at the same time, in contrast to the serialized transaction processing which can use one core only no matter how many cores the computer has.

+There are support for parallel processing of single application transactions too.
+This is made possible by the fact that all the UDAP API exposed to the applications are deterministic in terms of what account are affected by each API call.
+The smart dispatcher in each node will able to group transactions in multiple queues that are not dependent on or otherwise interfere with each.
+Thus the queues can work in parallel to take advantage the multiple cores available.

+#### 7.3.
 Performance Implementation

-There are three major factors that are accountable for the abysmal throughput typical of Bitcoin network and Ethereum:
+There are four major factors that are accountable for the abysmal throughput typical of Bitcoin network and Ethereum:

 1. The same transaction must be replayed on all the nodes, no matter how expensive they might be.
 A great deal of computing power is wasted in competing repetitive calculations.
 This has been proved to be one important way to make sure all the nodes behave by the rule and great security is maintained.
-However, this first-gen technique is very expensive in nature and is the primary reason that blockchains’ throughputs are incredibly poor, considering how much computing power is behind each network.
+However, this first-gen technique is very expensive in nature and is the primary reason that blockchains’ throughput are incredibly poor, considering how much computing power is behind each network.
 2. On each node, all the transactions are serialized in building into the blocks and there is no way to build the blocks in parallel because there is no partitioning of the transactions which is required to avoid race conditions in reading and writing account information.
 3. Smart contracts as implemented in Ethereum are slow.
 They’re interpreted at runtime instead of running in native speed or in highly optimized VMs, such as JVM.
+4. API does not give finality.
+Transaction initiators basically send transactions and wait for confirmations, which varies from a few minutes to hours.

 The first issue is being tackled by a few solutions such as POS based consensus and some other protocols which do not use blockchain at all.
 UDAP RI specifically uses [Cosmos](http://cosmos.network/) as the general network architecture.
 Cosmos offers the following features that UDAP can immediately leverage: